daliamm/daliamm/README.md

 ###

-<p align="left">✨ Develop web applications using Laravel, PHP, and other modern technologies. <br>🎯  Maintain and optimize existing codebases to ensure performance and scalability.<br>💻 Collaborate with cross-functional teams to bring ideas to life.</p>
+<p align="left"> Develop web applications using Laravel, PHP, and other modern technologies. <br>
+    Maintain and optimize existing codebases to ensure performance and scalability.<br> Collaborate with cross-functional teams to bring ideas to life.</p>

 ###